DerKodex/ComfyDock-Docker/README.md

 **Note:** I am not a security expert and am open to Issues and PRs that can help to harden the Images included in this repo.

+## Updates
+(04/16/2025): Removed CUDA 11.8 support for new images (Comfy versions v0.3.40+) due to incompatibilities with xformers and pytorch.
+Added full CUDA 12.8 support.

 ## Testing

 To build the image locally, run the following command: